Robert Lansing: Personal life and family

 Through his father Lansing was descended from Thomas Dudley, John Allin, Samuel Appleton and Thomas Mayhew.
 Through his mother he was descended from Miles Morgan, John Mason, Roger Williams, Anne Hutchinson and John Cutt.
 In 1890, Lansing married Eleanor Foster, the daughter of Secretary of State John W. Foster.
 Eleanor's older sister Edith was the mother of John Foster Dulles, who also became Secretary of State, Allen Welsh Dulles who served as Director of Central Intelligence, and Eleanor Lansing Dulles, an economist and high level policy analyst and advisor for the State Department.

 New York State Senator Robert Lansing (1799–1878) was his grandfather; Chancellor John Lansing Jr. and State Treasurer Abraham G. Lansing were his great-granduncles.

 Authorship

 Lansing was associate editor of the American Journal of International Law, and with Gary M. Jones was the author of Government: Its Origin, Growth, and Form in the United States (1902).
 He also wrote: The Big Four and Others at the Peace Conference, Boston (1921) and The Peace Negotiations: A Personal Narrative, Boston/New York (1921).

+Lansing kept a voluminous archive of US government communications during WWI, which are a key resource on US thinking and decision making in this period.